-Long-term incentive plan
+Long-term incentive - Performance share units

-The purpose of the long-term incentive plan ("LTIP") is to incentivise the achievement of long-term sustainable shareholder returns and the delivery of CTP's long-term strategy.
-The table below summarises the key features of the LTIP for Executive Directors.
+The purpose of the LTI is to incentivize the achievement of long-term sustainable shareholder returns and the delivery of CTP's long-term strategy.
+The table below summarizes the key features of the LTI for Executive Directors.